 There is a term commonly used in real estate when describing the value of an individual property called its “highest and best use.”
-The highest and best use is always that use that would produce the highest value for a property, regardless of its actual current use.
-I want to encourage leaders to think the same way about their own role.
+The highest and best use of a property is always the use that would generate the greatest value, regardless of how the property is currently being used.
+I want to encourage leaders to think similarly about their roles.
 As the lead person in your organization, it is your responsibility to vigorously protect your time and activity.
-Any number of distractions will pop daily, but they cannot be allowed to dilute your energy, talent and focus from what’s most important.
+Daily distractions will arise, but you cannot allow them to sap your energy, talent, and focus away from what matters most.

 1) Defining and implementing a strategic direction for the organization.